 When you sign a contract with a commercial creditor, it's all but set in stone.
 You know what's going to be expected of you and how you're expected to do it.
 Unfortunately, when you enter an informal agreement with a friend or family member, things change.

 Maybe your friend's wife just became pregnant and he needs you to pay back the money straight away.
 Or maybe you had a fight with your mum and she wants the money back now.
 There are plenty of ways to manage when a commercial lender makes an unfair demand, but if you take the same tactic of asserting your rights with a friend or family member, you're likely to strain your relationship with them.

 Make sure you agree upfront that this shouldn't happen.

 When you borrow money from someone you know, they become the creditor and you become the debtor.
 You owe them - literally.
 This can change the dynamic of your relationship with them.

-Furthermore, if you can't make a repayment on time - while there's a straight-forward process commercial lenders must go through to help you - friends and family are under no such obligation.
+Furthermore, while there's a straightforward process commercial lenders must go through to help you if you can't make a repayment on time, friends and family are under no such obligation.
 Not making a repayment on time may make them resent you and wish they hadn't lent you the money.

 Consider carefully how you'll manage a relationship where there's a constant awareness that you're in debt to that person.
-Many relationships have ended over money.
+Many relationships have ended over the issue of money.